TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-04-phpstan-abstract-parent-generics-dummies.md

 <br>

-## How to propagate 2 and more Types?
+## How to Propagate 2 and more Types?

-What if you have 2 generics types in your abstract class?
+Let's say you have 2 generics types in your abstract class:

 ```php
 /**